403 E. Main Street,

 3 people favorited this theater

-Opened in 1929 for the Bloomer Amusement Corporation, the Ritz Theater originally could seat 400 in its auditorium and balcony, and presented first-run sound movies.
+Opened on November 23, 1929 with Tom Moore & Owen Moore in “Side Street”.
+Operated by the Bloomer Amusement Corporation (B-A-C Theatres), the Midway Theatre originally could seat 400 in its auditorium and balcony, and presented first-run sound movies.

-When it first opened, the Ritz Theater featured ‘bargain’ ticket prices, at 20 cents, to compete with the nearby Lincoln Theater’s higher admission prices.
+When it first opened, the Midway Theatre featured ‘bargain’ ticket prices, at 20 cents, to compete with the nearby Lincoln Theatre’s higher admission prices.
+On December 19, 1930 it was renamed Ritz Theatre.

-The Ritz Theater was completely remodeled and enlarged to 1,000 seats in January 1946.
-It was remodeled in the Art Moderne style, reopening with the film, “Christimas In Connecticut”.
+The Ritz Theatre was completely remodeled and enlarged to 1,000 seats in January 1946.
+It was remodeled in the Art Moderne style, reopening with the film, “Christimas In Connecticut” starring Barabara Stanwyck.

-The balcony was sealed off in 1971 and became a second auditorium, and this in turn was halved a decade later.
+The balcony was sealed off in 1971 and became a second auditorium which opened on April 21, 1972.
+This in turn was halved a decade later.
 Seating was also reduced in the main auditorium to around 400.

 This arrangement proved unsuccessful, and only lasted a short time.

-The owner of the neighboring Lincoln Theater purchased the Ritz Theater from Kerasotes in 1997, but it would only remain open under this management briefly.
+The owner of the neighboring Lincoln Theatre purchased the Ritz Theatre from Kerasotes in 1997, but it would only remain open under this management briefly.

-In 2000, the Ritz Theater was converted into a church.
+In 2000, the Ritz Theatre was converted into a church.